FiloSamo/ORBSLAM3_CRAZYFLIE/README.md

 After the recording, you need to run the Kalibr node to obtain the extrinsic parameters of the camera:

 1. write a param.yaml file with the information related to the camera and the calibration target:

-    ```bash
+    ```yaml
     target_type: 'aprilgrid'
     tagCols: 3
     tagRows: 4
     tagSize: 0.05
     tagSpacing: 0.2
     ```

+2. Run the Kalibr cameras calibration script:
     ```bash
-    rosrun kalibr kalibr_calibrate_cameras ...
+    rosrun kalibr kalibr_calibrate_cameras --target ./param.yaml --bag ./calibration_bag.bag --models pinhole-radtan --topics /cam0/image_raw
     ```

-The parameters will be insertend in a camchain.yaml file.
+3. The parameters will be insertend by the script in the camchain.yaml file.

 ### IMU noise density and random walk estimation

 The IMU noise density and random walk are necessary to perform a joint optimization between the recorded camera motion and the IMU's data to obtain the homogeneus transformation between the two.

-In order to estimate the noise density and the random walk, it is possible to use the Ros1 package allan_variance_ros.
+In order to estimate the noise density and the random walk, it is possible to use the Ros1 package allan_variance_ros https://github.com/ori-drs/allan_variance_ros.
 It is necessary to record a ros bag (the longer it is, better it is, suggested 3h) for the /imu0 topic with the drone that is standstill.
 After the recording, you need run the following commands:

 1. Reorganize the messages by timestamps.
     ```bash